qlt315/NOMA-MEC-IoVT/README.md

 # NOMA-MEC-IoVT
-Simulation code of our paper ''Edge Offloading and Resource Allocation in NOMA-assisted IoVT"
+Simulation code of our paper ''Joint Transmission and Resource Optimization in NOMA-assisted IoVT with Mobile Edge Computing"

 Special thanks to FengqianGuo@Tencent for his support of the coding works！